Dodge Nitro: Model years

 For the 2010 model year, three trim levels were offered: Heat, Detonator, and Shock trim levels in either 4x2 or 4x4 versions.
 The Heat trim was equipped with a 210-hp 3.7 L V6 engine mated to a four-speed automatic transmission.
 The Detonator and Shock trims included a 260-hp V6 engine mated to an automatic transmission.
 The Heat trim level had power mirrors, windows, and door locks with remote keyless entry, satellite radio, and air conditioning.
 The Detonator added a rear-park assist, remote start system, power driver's seat, cruise control, an overhead console with a trip computer, compass, and exterior temperature display.
 The Shock trim added heated front seats, leather trim interior, and a power sunroof.
 Among standard safety features were: front airbags, side curtain airbags, active head restraints, traction and stability control with roll-over mitigation, brake assist, and a tire-pressure monitor.
 The Load 'N Go sliding trunk floor feature was discontinued.

 The 2011 model year continued the previous models in 4x2 or 4x4 versions with the same engines and transmissions.
 New for 2011 was the Heat 4.0 lifestyle package.
 The Heat 4.0 came standard with a five-speed automatic transmission, Uconnect Phone, and an upgraded eight-speaker sound system.
 Also, select models came with upgraded interiors with new cloth and leather with premium colored stitching.
-Detonator and Shock were branded with Dodge Brand’s signature racing stripes.
+Detonator and Shock were branded with Dodge Brand's signature racing stripes.
 Additionally, all models became available with nine exterior colors, including Bright White Clear Coat, Blackberry Pearl Coat, Toxic Orange Pearl Coat, and Redline Two Coat Pearl.

 Chrysler built 2012 Dodge Nitros for the fleet market only, featured in retail brochures, but not indicated on Dodge's United States & Canada websites.
 The final Nitro came off the assembly line in December 2011, with a total of 175,510 (conflicts with number below) units built since its introduction.

 Australia

-In Australia, versions could be had only as the 3.7 L V6 in SXT trim with automatic transmission.
+In Australia, versions could have only the 3.7 L V6 in SXT trim with automatic transmission.
 No manual option was offered, but diesels were on sale until 2010 MY.